code16/sharp/docs/pages/building-menu.md

 ## Group links in categories

-Categories are simply groups that can be collapsed
+Categories are groups that can be collapsed

 ```php
 "menu" => [